Eurydia/cleanpedia-production/src/site/notes/Functions.md

 exampleA arg
 ```

-Arguments of a function call are space-separated.
+To call `exampleB`, place its name in front of a sequence of space-separated arguments.

 ```Clean
 // Language: Clean